bcrist/Zig-LC4k/readme.md

 * `Options.max_product_terms`: Allows limiting the number of product terms that can be produced before an error will be generated.
 By default, up to 80 PTs can be generated (the maximum that exist in each GLB)
 * `Options.optimize`: When enabled, expressions will be optimized using the Quine-McCluskey-Petrick method.
 This optimization is exponential in time and space complexity, so it is not enabled by default.
 When disabled, expressions will be normalized if they are not in sum-of-products form, and many symbolic simplifications will be performed if possible, but there is no guarantee that the minimum number of product terms will be used.
 * `Options.dont_care`: When optimization is enabled, a secondary equation can be provided here to indicate conditions where the result does not matter.
 The optimizer may then be able to use fewer product terms.

+Options are passed to the the `Logic_Parser` through an `anytype` parameter.
+Arbitrary additional names can be defined in this struct and they can be used in the expression as if they had been defined in the `Names` struct.
+See the [gray code counter](https://github.com/bcrist/Zig-LC4k/blob/main/examples/gray_code/main.zig#L67) example for a demonstration of this.

 ### Parser Syntax